stealthybox/docker-demo/README.md

 There are also several stack files which serve as a starting point for understanding the scheduler and playing with different use-cases.

-# Running a Swarm in Containers
+# Run a Swarm in Containers
 ```bash
 cd swarm
 source start